oelin/flare/specification.md

-# Flare Specification Version 1.0.0
+# Flare Specification 1.0.0

-## Introduction
+## 1. Playlists

-Flare is a simple file format for streaming large datasets over HTTP(s).
-It resembles M3U and PLS, whereby a lightweight playlist file is downloaded to learn the locations of stream chunks.

-## Syntax
+### 1.1.
+Syntax

-A Flare file MUST be a *valid*, UTF-8 encoded YAML file with the following structure:
+A Flare playlist MUST be a *valid*, UTF-8 encoded YAML file with the following structure:

 ```yaml
 <Stream 0 Name>: